theJYC/LinkInABit/README.md

 - [CRACO](https://www.npmjs.com/package/@craco/craco) was utilised to override default [Create React App (CRA)](https://reactjs.org/docs/create-a-new-react-app.html#create-react-app) configurations
     + This was crucial for `LinkInABit` given its interaction between multiple JS files
     + CRA defaults to building one bundled file with the application code in its build process
-    + CRACO allowed the updating of build settings of CRA in order to generate two files that are integral for `LinkInABit`'s functionality
+    + CRACO allowed the reconfiguring of CRA's build settings in order to generate two build modules that are integral for `LinkInABit`'s functionality
-- [babel-plugin-transform-react-remove-prop-types](https://www.npmjs.com/package/babel-plugin-transform-react-remove-prop-types) was utilised to remove PropTypes declarations in production bundle
+- [babel-plugin-transform-react-remove-prop-types](https://www.npmjs.com/package/babel-plugin-transform-react-remove-prop-types) was utilised to prevent the PropTypes dependency from being included in production bundle
     + This was recommended by [Google Chrome Labs](https://github.com/GoogleChromeLabs/webpack-libs-optimizations#remove-proptypes-declarations-in-production) as a means to eliminate production bloat
-    + (Since PropTypes declarations are only used in the development environment & provides no functionality in a production setting)
+    + (Since type validation via PropTypes is only used in the development environment & provides no utility in production setting)

 ### React.js